👀 Everyone is watching what happens above $5,000,000.

 🧾 What Is the Proposed Pied-à-Terre Tax?

-It would apply to second homes that are not a primary residence and are valued at $5,000,000 or more.
-These are often owned by part-time residents or investors who do not live in the city full time.
+It would apply to properties valued at $5,000,000 or more that are not used as a primary residence.
+These are often owned by part-time residents or investors.

-What makes this proposal different is how the cost would be applied.
+What makes this proposal different is how the cost works.

-Unlike the mansion tax, which is paid once at closing, this would be an ongoing annual surcharge.
-That means owners would face a new cost every year simply for holding the property.
+Unlike the mansion tax, which is paid once at closing, this would be a recurring annual charge.
+Owners would pay it every year simply for holding the property.

-The exact rates are still being worked out, but the goal is to generate about $500 million annually to help close the city’s budget gap.
+The exact rates are still being finalized, but the goal is to generate roughly $500 million per year to help close the city’s budget gap.

 📊 The Current Market Context